franjojosip/Furniture4You/README.md

 And you're app is ready to use.

 ## Notes
-- For testing purposes use DEMO user (email: test@mail.com, password: test123)
+- For testing purposes, use DEMO user (email: test@mail.com, password: test123)
-- Biometrics can also be toggled inside Settings screen
+- Biometrics can also be toggled inside the  Settings screen
-- Registration is required and user can add biometrics after successful registration.
+- Registration is required, and the user can add biometrics after successful registration.
-- TODO - add testing (unit, integration, etc.)
+- Added unit and instrumentation tests